Palivonas/openapi-cli/README.md

-# OpenAPI Cli
+# OpenAPI CLI

-Clone the repo and run npm install
+Command line tool for manipluating openapi spec files

-`node cli pizza`
+`openapi-cli pizza`

-follow the questions
+This is alpha software, do not use in production